- Inputs & outputs

 Panic! – sometimes MIDI information can get stuck, use the Panic!
 Function to release all the voices and reset the MIDI information status.

 - When scrolling the menu items, some MIDI information can be lost.
-For 100% accuracy while playing, please keep Poly 2 in home screen (leave the menu).
+For 100% accuracy while playing, please keep Poly 2 on the home screen (leave the menu).

-- If any strange MIDI behaviour over the USB host port occurs, switch to the MIDI DIN which seems to be much more stable in general use.
+- If any strange MIDI behavior over the USB host port occurs, switch to the MIDI DIN which seems to be much more stable in general use.

 Scenarios of use

 Use DAW or hardware step sequencer to operate with modules.